Sampling (statistics): Accidental sampling

 In social science research, snowball sampling is a similar technique, where existing study subjects are used to recruit more subjects into the sample.
 Some variants of snowball sampling, such as respondent driven sampling, allow calculation of selection probabilities and are probability sampling methods under certain conditions.

 Voluntary sampling

-The voluntary sampling method is a type of non-probability sampling.
+The voluntary sampling method is a type of nonprobability sampling.
 Volunteers choose to complete a survey.

 Volunteers may be invited through advertisements in social media.
 The target population for advertisements can be selected by characteristics like location, age, sex, income, occupation, education, or interests using tools provided by the social medium.
 The advertisement may include a message about the research and link to a survey.
 After following the link and completing the survey, the volunteer submits the data to be included in the sample population.
 This method can reach a global population but is limited by the campaign budget.
 Volunteers outside the invited population may also be included in the sample.

 It is difficult to make generalizations from this sample because it may not represent the total population.
 Often, volunteers have a strong interest in the main topic of the survey.